nkdAgility/NKDAgility.com/site/content/resources/blog/2013/2013-05-02-naked-alm-starting-with-why-and-getting-naked/index.md

 ---
+title: 'Naked ALM: starting with why and getting naked'
+date: 2013-05-02
+author: MrHinsh
 id: "9499"
-title: "Naked ALM: starting with why and getting naked"
-date: "2013-05-02"
-categories:
-  - "me"
-  - "measure-and-learn"
-  - "people-and-process"
-tags:
-  - "golden-circle"
-  - "improve"
-  - "measure"
-  - "why"
-coverImage: "nakedalm-logo-128-link-1-1.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "naked-alm-starting-with-why-and-getting-naked"
+slug: naked-alm-starting-with-why-and-getting-naked
 aliases:
 - /blog/naked-alm-starting-with-why-and-getting-naked
+tags:
+- golden-circle
+- improve
+- measure
+- why
+categories:
+- me
+- measure-and-learn
+- people-and-process
+coverImage: nakedalm-logo-128-link-1-1.png

 ---

 For a long time now I have been searching for that perfect domain that epitomised the vision, the why, of what I am trying to achieve with my customers and the industry at large.
 Now I have found it in [http://nkdagility.com](http://nkdagility.com)